647: Circumcise Matters Edition

 So what does that look like in practice?

-Well, according to an anonymous woman speaking at a town hall meeting in Jonesboro, Tennessee, it looks like a doctor refusing her prenatal care because she was unmarried.
+Well, according to an anonymous woman speaking at a town hall meeting in Jonesboro, Tennessee, it looks like like a doctor refusing her prenatal care because she was unmarried.

 She's been with her partner for 15 years.

+They have a 13-year-old kid together, but they have no intention of getting married.
 And so under this bullshit law, it was perfectly legal for the doctor's office to refuse her treatment.

 Now, when interviewed, she made it clear that she wouldn't want to get treatment from the kind of bigot that would refuse her treatment in the first place, but she did so while acknowledging that she had the privilege of being white and employed and stuff.

-They'd have to either succumb to their doctor's moral dictates and get married, or just go without prenatal treatment.
+They'd have to either succumb to their doctor's moral dictates and get married or just go without prenatal treatment.

 It's all the more fucked up when you remind yourself that this law was originally justified, at least in part, with the dire moral concern about the fate of fetuses.